easyreporting/fmri_reporting/README.md

 <!--Showing your working is a great way to advertise your work and build new collaborations. -->
 ## How?
 The course will be developed on GitHub and launched as a website.
+Preview is available at: https://easyreporting.github.io/fmri_reporting/.

 ## Contributing
 All contributions are very welcome!